 Beer, once relegated to the ice-filled bathtubs of dingy frat houses and paired only with pizza or hot dogs, has been elevated to white tablecloth status.
 Gourmet beers are locally crafted with the utmost skill and artistry.
-From rich notes of coffee to tart fruit finishes and subtle honeysuckle undertones, craft beer is finding its elbow room at the most discerning epicure’s table, with cutting-edge chefs hosting pop-up dinners where dishes are paired with beer, not wine.
+From rich notes of coffee to tart fruit finishes and subtle honeysuckle undertones, craft beer is finding its elbow room at the table, with cutting-edge chefs hosting pop-up dinners where dishes are paired with beer, not wine.

 And Birmingham locals are taking note.
 Not only are these tasty brews bringing complex flavors to our palates, but the city’s breweries are also deeply committed to their local communities, regularly hosting charity events and fundraisers.
 These breweries are also serving as anchors for neighborhood revitalization and growth, such as in Avondale, where a humble craft brewery has turned a once-forgotten historical enclave into a thriving destination town.

 “When I got here in 2005, the best beer I could find was Killian’s,” says Stuart Carter, a native of Edinburgh, Scotland, and director of Birmingham’s Free the Hops organization.
-“I don’t drink Guiness, because it tastes like watered-down Folger’s.
+“I don’t drink Guinness, because it tastes like watered-down Folger’s.
 It’s not good beer!
 And people look at me like I’ve got two heads when I say that.”
-Beer aficionado Stuart was bemoaning the “beer wasteland” that his new hometown was when a friend told him about a group called Free the Hops, a nonprofit dedicated to promoting brewer- and beer-friendly legislation with the ultimate goal of bringing the world’s best beer to Alabama.
+Beer aficionado Stuart was bemoaning the “beer wasteland” that his new hometown was when a friend told him about Free the Hops, a nonprofit dedicated to promoting brewer- and beer-friendly legislation with the ultimate goal of bringing the world’s best beer to Alabama.
 Stuart quickly became a member, then president, followed by his current post on its board of directors.

 “It’s unusual to have a specific birthdate for good beer,” he says of Free the Hops’ first major piece of legislation.
 “But in Alabama, the birthday for good beer was Memorial Day weekend 2009, because that’s when the Gourmet Beer Bill was signed into law, which changed our ABV, alcohol by volume, from six percent to 13.9 percent.
-So it passed the legislature on the Friday, and we got confirmation later that day that Gov. [Bob] Riley signed it.
+So it passed the legislature on that Friday, and we got confirmation later that day that Gov. [Bob] Riley signed it.
 Then everyone in Birmingham apparently piled into the J. Clyde and drank all the beer, literally all the beer.”

-In 2011, Free the Hops followed up with the Brewery Modernization Act, which made brewery taprooms possible, a game changer in the economic landscape of owning and operating a brewery in Alabama.
+In 2011, Free the Hops followed up with the Brewery Modernization Act, which made brewery taprooms possible, a game-changer in the economic landscape of owning and operating a brewery in Alabama.
 “These taprooms are the engine that helps keep the brewery going,” says Stuart, noting that there are even more exciting changes on the horizon for Birmingham beer lovers.

 In the meantime, we’ll savor a brewsky in the taprooms of some of the Magic City’s super-cool local breweries!
 Let’s check out the innovative local beer companies that each started as humble home-brewing operations and are now engines for neighborhood revitalization and growth.

-Birmingham’s Craft Breweries
+8 Birmingham Craft Breweries

 “I learned to brew by reading a book and just kind of started doing it on the kitchen stove,” says Cahaba Brewing Co.
-Brewmaster Eric Meyer of his brewing background.
+Brewmaster Eric Meyer of his background.
 “And then my wife kicked me out into the garage because it stunk up the house, and so then you find yourself doing it in a turkey fryer on the back porch.
 And it just kept growing from there.”